oldu73/doc/docs/docker/10-compose-services.md

 docker-compose -f docker-compose.dev.yml run db
 ```

-Now it should be launch and we connect on it in a second treminal:
+Now it should be launch and we connect on it in a second terminal:

 ```console
 docker container exec -it fullstack_db_run_c97d6cfbd602 sh